When Should I Mulch and How Much Mulch Do I Need?

 Clean out your beds before re-mulching.

-If re-mulching a bed, remove all weeds and use a blower to blow the beds out.
-This will help to remove any seedlings that may have come off the trees or from the yard.
+Remove all weeds if re-mulching a bed and blow the beds out with a blower.
+This will help remove any seedlings that may have come from the trees or the yard.
 Then remove some of the old mulch.
-Sometimes mulch has been added to the beds three to four times, so we recommend taking out some of the mulch that has built up over time.
+Sometimes mulch has been added to the beds three to four times, so we recommend taking out some that have built up over time.
 When you get close to an edge,

 Try our different mulch products.

-Mulch and Stone has an array of mulch options, starting with double shredded hardwood mulch, leaf mulch and black, brown and red dyed mulches.
-All these mulches are good for conserving moisture, maintaining consistent soil temperatures, and suppressing weeds.
+Mulch and Stone Landscape Supply has an array of options, starting with double shredded hardwood, leaf mulch, and black, brown, and red dyed mulches.
+These are good for conserving moisture, maintaining consistent soil temperatures, and suppressing weeds.
 Mulching your trees and plants keeps down weeds, thus eliminating competition for water.